clan-lol/clan-core/docs/site/clanmodules/index.md

 Under construction
 :fontawesome-solid-road-barrier: :fontawesome-solid-road-barrier: :fontawesome-solid-road-barrier:

+!!!
+Note
+    Currently ClanModules should be contributed to the [clan-core repository](https://git.clan.lol/clan/clan-core) via a PR.

+    Ad-hoc loading of custom modules is not recommended / supported yet.

 ## Bootstrapping the `clanModule`

 A ClanModule is a specific subset of a [NixOS Module](https://nix.dev/tutorials/module-system/index.html), but it has some constraints and might be used via the [Inventory](../manual/inventory.md) interface.
+In fact a `ClanModule` can be thought of as a layer of abstraction on-top of NixOS and/or other ClanModules.
+It may configure sane defaults and provide an ergonomic interface that is easy to use and can also be used via a UI that is under development currently.

-Because ClanModules should be configurable via `json` all of its interface (`options`) must be serializable.
+Because ClanModules should be configurable via `json`/`API` all of its interface (`options`) must be serializable.

-Currently ClanModules should be contributed to the [clan-core repository](https://git.clan.lol/clan/clan-core).
-Ad-hoc loading of custom modules is not recommended / supported yet.

 !!!
 Tip
     ClanModules interface can be checked by running the json schema converter as follows.